lightlessdays/Omega-Search/README.md

 # Omega Search Engine: An Open Source Privacy Enabled Search Engine

-Welcome to the Omega Search Engine GitHub repository!
+Welcome to the Omega Search Engine GitHub repository

 Omega is a privacy-focused, open-source search engine designed to provide users with a secure and private search experience.
 This repository contains the source code and development resources for Omega.